yujuem/12740project.github.io/README.md

 - To porocess the digital data properly (eliminate noise, guarantee objectivity, utility, and integrity of the signals).

-- To expand the real-world application (be able to control the keyboard).

-  be able to control the keyboard to control laptop under the construction read from hand motion.
-More specifically, the GesPress can control some basic operations like moving forward, backward and pause, when playing video or doing a presentation based on the hand motion detected.
+- To expand the real-world application (be able to control the keyboard, do some basic operations like moving forward, backward and pause based on the hand motion detected).

 - To create a stable and flexible environment for the sensors (make a box to avoid environmental interference).